dipampatel1/imageedit/README.md

 1. Connect your GitHub repository to Netlify
 2. Set environment variables in Netlify Dashboard:
    - `VITE_GEMINI_API_KEY`: Your Gemini API key (must start with VITE_)
-   - `DATABASE_URL`: Your Neon PostgreSQL connection string
+   - `SUPABASE_URL`: Your Supabase project URL
+   - `SUPABASE_SERVICE_ROLE_KEY`: Your Supabase service role key (for server-side functions)
-   - `VITE_STACK_PROJECT_ID`: Your Neon Auth project ID (optional, for user authentication)
+   - `VITE_SUPABASE_URL`: Your Supabase project URL (for client-side)
-   - `VITE_STACK_PUBLISHABLE_CLIENT_KEY`: Your Neon Auth publishable client key (optional)
+   - `VITE_SUPABASE_ANON_KEY`: Your Supabase anon/public key (for client-side)
+   - `VITE_SUPABASE_PROJECT_REF`: Your Supabase project reference (optional, for admin panel)
 3. Deploy!

 ## User Authentication

 The app includes a complete user management system with:
-- **Sign Up / Sign In**: User registration and authentication
+- **Sign Up / Sign In**: User registration and authentication via Supabase Auth
 - **User Portal**: Profile management and subscription status
-- **Neon Auth Integration**: Optional integration with Neon Auth (Stack Auth) for production-ready authentication
+- **Supabase Auth**: Production-ready authentication with Supabase
-- **localStorage Fallback**: Works without Neon Auth for development/testing
+- **localStorage Fallback**: Works without Supabase for development/testing

-### Setting Up Neon Auth (Optional)
+### Setting Up Supabase

-1. Go to your Neon project dashboard
-2. Navigate to the Neon Auth section
-3. Provision Neon Auth for your project
-4. Copy your Project ID and Publishable Client Key
+See [SUPABASE_SETUP.md](./SUPABASE_SETUP.md) for detailed instructions on:
+- Creating a Supabase project
+- Getting your credentials
+- Setting up the database schema
-5. Add them to your environment variables (see above)
+- Configuring environment variables
+- Setting up Row Level Security (RLS) policies

-If Neon Auth is not configured, the app will automatically use localStorage for authentication (suitable for development/testing).
+If Supabase is not configured, the app will automatically use localStorage for authentication (suitable for development/testing).

 The site will automatically build and deploy on every push to main.